LeandroTheDev/LeandroTheDev/README.md

 ### Hi there 👋

 I have 20 years, learning flutter.
-I'm looking for opportunities in programming, i intend to become a professional in flutter, after that i intend to go further trying to study server languages like node.js, JavaSciprt.
+I'm looking for opportunities in programming, i intend to become a professional in flutter, after that i intend to go further trying to study server languages like Node.js, JavaScript.

 The games in general was an inspiration to start programming, i used to took some source codes and modified by myself.